tzurbaev/laravel-forge-api/docs/rate-limiting.md

 });
 ```

-**Please note that the `rateLimitingFunction()` is not provided, and must be provided separately.**
+**Please note that the `rateLimitingFunction()` is not provided.
+It is down to you to design the best fit for your needs**

-Now each time a request is made, the `ApiProvider` calls the rate limiting closure first.
-This effectively blocks the request until the closure has completed its calculation.
+Now each time a request is made, the `ApiProvider` executes the rate limiting callable first.
+The callable function should be designed to block the call until the program is satisfied the rate limit will not be exceeded.

 ## Examples